Last Updated: July 7, 2021

 - Secure authentication method for adding devices

 - Straightforward password organization

-- Comes with a comprehensive FAQ section to answer all your questions
+- FAQ section that answers all your questions

 - No free version available

 - No live chat or phone customer support

 How do you remember all your passwords?
 How do you even create a solid and unique password?
 Even if you do know how to do so, how do you protect them?

 These and more are the reasons why you need an advanced password manager like 1Password.

 Our 1Password review evaluates 1Password, all the features it offers, the operating systems it works on, how it compares against other password managers, and everything else you need to know about it.